anshgoyalevil/deep-ai-image-colorization/README.md

-# Image Colorization using Deep Learning
+# Image Colorization using Deep Learning Algorithm

 Image Colorization Using Deep Learning is a Utility tool to Convert the Black & White Images to Colored Images.
 It used a large pre-processed data and deep learning models trained by DeepAI to compute the output image.